 See how this lens compares to other Z Mount Lens.

-Pros: Very sharp in the center, high micro-contrast, great color, great contrast, great flare resistance, semi-classic rendering (subjective), small and light, price, quiet and smooth autofocus, minimum focus breathing, weather-sealed.
+Pros: Very sharp in the center stopped down, good micro-contrast, great flare resistance, average color and contrast for Nikon prime, semi-classic rendering (subjective), small and light, price, quiet and smooth autofocus, minimum focus breathing, weather-sealed.

-Notes: I find autofocus to be very acceptable and accurate and can easily handle tough situations like street photography at night, but some lenses like the Z 50mm f1.8 are a bit faster.
-While many of the retail pages are not advertising this lens as dust and water-resistant, on Nikon’s official page for this lens, they advertise it as being dust and water-droplet sealed.
+Personal Thoughts: I find autofocus to be very acceptable and accurate and can easily handle tough situations like street photography at night, but some lenses, like the Z 50mm f1.8, are a bit faster.
+While many retail pages do not advertise this lens as dustโand water-resistant, Nikon’s official page advertises it as dustโand water-droplet-sealed.
+This lens has a little bit more of a classic rendering, and I loved it paired up with a Glimmerglass Diffusion filter at around 1/4 power.

 Nikon 40mm f2 First Impressions

-With only 6 elements, this lens produces a more classic rendering with very high micro-contrast, the bokeh is a little more bloomy at the center, and overall little less perfect compared to the bigger S lenses.
+With only 6 elements, this lens produces a more classic look with a bit more micro-contrast.
+The bokeh is a little more bloomy at the center and, overall, a little less perfect than the bigger S lenses.

 Nikon 40mm f2 vs Competition

-There are actually a few other lenses that are similar in size to this lens from the other brands.
+There are a few other lenses from other brands that are similar in size to this lens.
 I own a few of these.

 Canon RF 35mm f1.8 IS lens ($500) RF